Serre weights and Breuil's lattice conjecture in dimension three: Lattices in generic Deligne--Lusztig representations

 \end{proof}

-We conclude this section showing that, under appropriate genericity conditions on the type $\tau$, the graph $\Gamma_{\rad}(\taubar^{\sigma})$ is predicted by the extension graph if its Loewy strata are predicted by the extension graph (which is a strictly weaker assumption, \emph{a priori}).
+We conclude this section showing that, under appropriate genericity conditions on the Deligne--Lusztig representation $R$, the graph $\Gamma_{\rad}(\ovl{R}^{\sigma})$ is predicted by the extension graph if its Loewy strata are predicted by the extension graph (which is a weaker assumption, \emph{a priori}).

-\begin{lemma} Assume that $\tau$ is $13$-generic.
-Let $\sigma_1,\ \sigma_2\in \JH(\taubar)$ be such that $\dgr{\sigma_1}{\sigma_2}=1$.
-Let us fix $\sigma\in \JH(\taubar)$ as well as two saturated inclusions of lattices $\tau^{\sigma_2}\subseteq\tau^{\sigma}$ and $\tau^{\sigma_1}\subseteq\tau^{\sigma}$.
-Then either $\tau^{\sigma_2}\subseteq\tau^{\sigma_1}$ or $\tau^{\sigma_1}\subseteq\tau^{\sigma_2}$. \end{lemma} \begin{proof} We have $\dgr{\sigma_1}{\sigma_2}=\dsat{\sigma_1}{\sigma_2}=1$ by Proposition \ref{prop saturation 1}.
+\begin{lemma} Assume that $R$ is $13$-generic.
+Let $\sigma_1,\ \sigma_2\in \JH(\ovl{R})$ be such that $\dgr{\sigma_1}{\sigma_2}=1$.
+Let us fix $\sigma\in \JH(\ovl{R})$ as well as two saturated inclusions of lattices $R^{\sigma_2}\subseteq R^{\sigma}$ and $R^{\sigma_1}\subseteq R^{\sigma}$.
+Then either $R^{\sigma_2}\subseteq R^{\sigma_1}$ or $R^{\sigma_1}\subseteq R^{\sigma_2}$. \end{lemma} \begin{proof} We have $\dgr{\sigma_1}{\sigma_2}=\dsat{\sigma_1}{\sigma_2}=1$ by Proposition \ref{prop saturation 1}.
 Hence there exists an integer $k\in \Z$ such that